The 2022 Complete Guide to Chatbots

 - Cart, checkout, order completed

 Both of these conversion funnels have areas with high drop rates where users leave the site.
 In the first funnel, the user may have questions about the product.
-This process is solved very quickly with a chatbot directing the user to a product quickly, as well as upselling other products that go along with it.
-Over time, the bot can track what was purchased in the past and provide suggestions that coincide with the users likes and desires.
+This process is solved with an ecommerce chatbot directing the user to a product quickly, as well as upselling other products that go along with it.
+Over time, the bot can track what was purchased in the past and provide suggestions that coincide with the user’s likes and desires.
 In the second funnel, the user may have questions about taxes, shipping, coupons, return policy, etc.

 Overall website conversion rate is improved because the user experience is more engaging and helpful than a list of pages on a website.
 A chatbot works like a store employee who comes up to you at the store and offers assistance.